 - Captive orcas have killed four people (three trainers and one member of the public) and injured dozens of others.
-In contrast, no one has ever been recorded being killed by free-ranging orcas, despite their fearsome reputation, and the small number of reported injuries (in cases where the orcas apparently mistook people for prey) have been relatively minor.
-This difference is no doubt due to the unnatural proximity between people and orcas in captivity, but demonstrates why it is unwise to treat these top predators as pets.
+In contrast, there is no record of anyone being killed by free-ranging orcas, despite their fearsome reputation, and the small number of reported injuries (in cases where the orcas apparently mistook people for prey) have been relatively minor.
+This difference is no doubt due to the unnatural proximity between people and orcas in captivity, but demonstrates why it is unwise to treat these top predators as pets

 - The California employee safety agency, after investigating an orca attack at SeaWorld San Diego in 2006, predicted a trainer would be killed sooner than later by a captive orca.
 SeaWorld objected strenuously to this and the agency retracted the statement.
 Within four years, two trainers were killed by SeaWorld orcas, nine weeks apart.

 - Within a year of publishing the 4th edition of this report in 2009, a trainer was killed at SeaWorld Orlando by Tilikum, then SeaWorld’s largest orca, a male who weighed 12,000 lbs.
 This was not an accident; Tilikum pulled the trainer into the tank, broke her neck, and dismembered her.
 Only after this occurred did the public learn that another trainer, working with SeaWorld whales on loan to a facility in the Canary Islands (a territory of Spain), was also killed, by a male orca unrelated to Tilikum.
 Keto, a young male, slammed his trainer against the walls of the tank and crushed his sternum.